Google Map of the course.

 CHECKPOINT SKETCH MAPS

-Checkpoint Sketch Maps maps indicate the locations of the Check-In and Check-Out points as well as the location of Drop Bags, Food & Drink, and Medical support.
+See Checkpoint Sketch Maps that indicate the locations of the Check-In and Check-Out points as well as the location of Food & Drink and Medical support.
 All Runners should familiarise themselves with these locations.

 The Great North Walk hiking trail is marked for all of its length, and especially at intersections and points of interest.
 However, the green colour of the marker posts sometimes makes them difficult to see.
 Runners will need to be very watchful for the Course markings and be careful navigators to avoid missing turns or getting lost.
 There are some sections, particularly in denser forest, gorges and rocky plateaus, where the Course can be very hard to follow, and the greatest care needs to be exercised.